btsutskiridze/OnlineStore/README.md

 ### 1. Database Setup

-The services use Entity Framework with automatic migrations.
-Databases will be created automatically on first run.
+The database migrations will run automatically on the first run of the services.

-**Important**: Update the connection strings in the `appsettings.Development.json` files if you're not using the default SQL Server LocalDB:
+**Important**: Update the connection strings in the `appsettings.Development.json`

 - `src/ProductCatalog/ProductCatalog.Api/appsettings.Development.json`
 - `src/Orders/Orders.Api/appsettings.Development.json`